 Indeed, Mazars’ C-suite Barometer 2021 shows that most leaders believe cyber risks have increased over the past year and more than a third (35%) expect a significant breach within the next year.
 However, most businesses (68%) remain confident their data is completely protected.

 “That’s a danger because a lot of organizations feel that cyber criminals only target large banks or pharmaceutical companies.
 The reality is that most are just looking to extract money and will target the organizations which are the easiest to breach, and where they can get the easiest return on their investment,” says Malik.

 When it comes to cybersecurity, organizations must adopt a living strategy, adds Malik.

 “You will never be able to protect against all cyberattacks.
 So the C-suite need to define the organization’s threshold –what level of risk are they willing to take?
 Businesses can spend millions on cybersecurity, but then there are so many controls in place they prevent the organization from operating effectively.
 So understand what your appetite is, what the risks are and then create a tailored strategy based on that.”

 Successful transformation calls for a two-pronged approach.
 Businesses need a digital strategy where they understand the opportunities around digital and how they can transform their organization in a manageable and scalable way.
 They also need a cybersecurity strategy to ensure that risks are addressed as they go through their transformation.

 They should also remember, says Malik, that there’s no single technology that can transform their organization.
 They need to implement a combination of technologies, in a planned way, that are focused on addressing the business’ specific challenges.

-These steps, plus leveraging external expert insight to fill any talent gaps, can help with them discover the art of the possible.
+These steps, plus leveraging external specialists insight to fill any talent gaps, can help with them discover the art of the possible.